kisscool/tiny-garbage3/README.md

 For a first try you can just launch "rackup config.ru" in order to test the web UI with the pure ruby Webrick server.
 If you want to deploy it in production, you will want to check Unicorn, Thin or Phusion Passenger documentations for more solids options.

+### Memory requirements

+Redis is a in-memory datastore with persistence on disk.
+If you don't have enough memory for your needs, you can enable the VM options to use your disk.
+Do it at your own risks as the Redis documentation warns that the used of this feature is discouraged.
+As an indication, for storing around 600 000 entries (each file or directory is an individual entry in the database) on a 64bit system you will need around 1.4GB of memory.

 Screenshots
 -----------

-Here are some screenshots from a Tiny-Garbage2 V1 deployment transmitted to us by some of our friendly users.
+Here are some screenshots from a Tiny-Garbage3 deployment transmitted to us by some of our friendly users.

 ![Search](https://github.com/downloads/kisscool/tiny-garbage2/garbage_1.png)
 ![Listing](https://github.com/downloads/kisscool/tiny-garbage2/garbage_2.png)